 Man charged with meth possession found passed out and hanging out of vehicle, police say

 Sep.
-2—A Mineral Point man was jailed Tuesday after police said they found him passed out and hanging out of the passenger side of a Hyundai that had methamphetamine inside, authorities said.
+3—JOHNSTOWN, Pa. — A Mineral Point man was jailed Tuesday after police said they found him passed out and hanging out of the passenger side of a Hyundai that had methamphetamine inside, authorities said.

 Upper Yoder Township police charged Jesse Lee Lamer, 30, of the 700 block of Echo Road, with possession of drugs with intent to sell, possession of drug paraphernalia and public drunkenness.